Pfitsch: Chapel of the Holy Sepulchre in Wiesen

 The chapel was built in an octagonal form on the initiative of Daniel von Elzenbaum at that time administrator of the parish of Sterzing.
 The chapel was consecrated in 1631 and is formed by a room sufficient to accommodate a simulacrum of the Holy Sepulchre which is decorated and open to the public every year for Easter.

 Civil architecture

 Moos Castle

 The Moos Castle is mentioned for the first time in a written document in 1325 and was owned by the Trautson family.
-In the following years the castle changed several owners and in 1600 was restored on commission of Christoph Geizkofler.
+In the following years the castle changed several owners and in 1600, it was restored on commission of Christoph Geizkofler.
 The Moos Castle was efficiently protected by the “marsh of Sterzing” which extended to Wiesen.
 The South Tirol Winemakers Association acquired the castle in 1950, restored it without substantial changing and destined it as a retirement home for the elderly.

 Sprechenstein Castle

 The Sprechenstein Castle according to a document was re-built in 1241 on a high rocky spur southeast of Sterzing.
 The castle is formed by a lower fortress, an upper keep and a palace; it was owned by the Trautson.
 In 1775 the family Trautson extinguished and the castle passed to the Auersperg from Salzburg which are still the owner.